Eirbware/wiki.eirb.fr/README.md

 $wgDBpassword = "example";
 ```

-3. Finally, fill the `$wgPluggableAuth_Config` variable with `connect.eirb.fr` client configuration, for example :
+3. Then, fill the `$wgPluggableAuth_Config` variable with `connect.eirb.fr` client configuration, for example :

 ```php
 $wgPluggableAuth_Config[] = [